Sky-high cliffs and underground rivers

 To the north from Mamo plateau are somewhat higher hills with several river valleys.
 These rivers disappear below the plateau and appear far below it, at the middle part and base of the spectacular escarpment.

 Limestone and clay – geological history

 Theoretically the landscape here could have been even more impressive – if the plateau would consist of pure limestone, we could see here fabulous sinkholes with vertical walls and roaring rivers below – may be even more impressive than in Nakanai Mountains in New Britain (see Minyé sinkhole and Naré sinkhole).
 But, alas, some (unfortunate – from the standpoint of Wondermondo) geological peculiarities have prevented it.

 Mamo plateau consists basically of Darai limestone formation.
-This limestone formation is approximately 1.4 km thick and has formed at the bottom of ancient sea in upper Oligocene – middle Miocene, some 25 – 14 million years ago.
-Above this limestone there is Lai formation consisting of siltstones and mudstones.
-Also the 1.4 km thick Darai limestone is not pure – it contains smaller layers of clay and other insoluble rocks.
+This limestone formation is approximately 1.4 km thick and has formed at the bottom of an ancient sea in upper Oligocene – middle Miocene, some 25 – 14 million years ago.
+Above this limestone, there is Lai formation consisting of siltstones and mudstones.
+Also, the 1.4 km thick Darai limestone is not pure – it contains smaller layers of clay and other insoluble rocks.

-Thus there was created fine scene for karst processes.
+Thus there was created a fine scene for karst processes.

 Rainfall in the cooler Muller highlands is extremely high – possibly around 11,500 mm per year, like in wettest places of the world.

 Rainwater penetrates the network of fissures in the limestone and seeps down until it reaches some impermeable layer – remember, Darai limestone has such layer!
 Thus here formed underground rivers which basically cross Mamo plateau from north-east to the south-west.
 Powerful rain creates here powerful rivers and these rivers need huge passages.